Why Do You Need A Furnace Tune-Up?

 1. Inspect your home’s air filter

-Air filters can easily be overlooked, but their importance to your home’s furnace efficiency cannot be overstated.
-Filthy air filters can lead to a number of comfort issues for homeowners, including:
+Air filters can easily be written off, but their importance to your home’s furnace efficiency cannot be overstated.
+Dirty air filters can lead to a variety of comfort annoyances for homeowners, including:

-If you take out your home’s air filter, hold it up to a light.
+If you remove your home’s air filter, hold it up to a light.
 If you can’t see light coming through it, it’s more than likely been a while since your last heating service, and likely time to get a new one.
-If it’s a simple disposable air filter, just buy a like-size new one.
-It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be changed.
-Refer to the filter packaging to see how long the new air filter is intended to be used.
+If it’s a simple disposable air filter, just replace it with a like-size new one.
+It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be swapped out.
+Check the filter packaging to see how long the new air filter is designed to be used.

 2. Double check your thermostat.

-• One of the most basic tasks that homeowners can do is keep an eye on the thermostat.
+- One of the easiest tasks that homeowners can do is take a look at the thermostat.

-• Make sure it is set to Heat and not Cool, and that the temperature setting is higher than the current indoor temperature.
+- Make sure it is set to Heat and not Cool, and that the temperature setting is above the current indoor temperature.

-• If you can’t remember the last time you swapped out your thermostat’s battery, now is the ideal time to do that.
+- If you can’t remember the last time you replaced your thermostat’s battery, now is the best time to do that.

-• When first moving over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is running as it should be and heating your home’s air.
+- When first moving over to your heat setting, turn your thermostat up a few extra degrees to ensure that it is operating correctly and heating your home’s air.

 3. Open up your air vents.

-There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
-Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can cause failed blower motors, mold or mildew in your air ducts, damage to the compressor, a burst heat exchanger, and other problems.
+There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being occupied.
+Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can lead to failed blower motors, mold or mildew in your ductwork, damage to the compressor, a burst heat exchanger, and other problems.

-• Full inspection.
-The service should include a full visual and point review to check all the working parts of your furnace and duct system.
+- Full inspection.
+The service should include a full visual and point inspection to check all the working parts of your furnace and duct system.
 This is the best method for the technician to notify you of any components that are beginning to show signs of wear.

-• Lubrication.
-Mechanical equipment needs lubrication to reduce friction between the functioning parts.
-Your system tune-up should include a complete lubrication.
+- Lubrication.
+Mechanical equipment needs lubrication to prevent friction between the moving parts.
+Your equipment tune-up should include a complete lubrication.

-• Pilot and gas pressure evaluation.
-As part of your tune-up, changes may be made to the pilot and gas pressure if needed to return these elements to the designed specifications.
+- Pilot and gas pressure evaluation.
+As part of your tune-up, corrections may be made to the pilot and gas pressure as needed to reestablish these elements to OEM specifications.

-• Filter replacement.
-A comprehensive furnace tune-up should include a standard 1” filter replacement with your service.
-Typically, furnace filters need to be swapped out at least every three months, which can enhance efficiency and prevent operational glitches.
+- Filter replacement.
+A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
+Typically, furnace filters need to be replaced at least every 90 days, which can enhance efficiency and prevent operational problems.

-• Written assessment.
-Credible HVAC companies always will give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance suggestions for the next 12 months.
-This insightful information can help you figure out the current condition of your furnace and outline ways to lower your energy bills.
+- Written assessment.
+Professional HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance suggestions for the coming year.
+This insightful information can help you determine the current condition of your furnace and what can be done to lower your energy bills.

-Change the thermostat to “on” from “auto” to force the fan to function.
-If the fan turns on, power is working right, but if it doesn’t, your furnace may not be getting power.
+Switch the thermostat to “on” from “auto” to force the fan to turn on.
+If the fan does come on, power is working properly, but if it doesn’t, your furnace may not be getting power.

 5. Is the Furnace Switch Functioning Properly?

-All furnaces have a power switch (that resembles a light switch) either on the furnace or on a wall close by.
-Flip the switch and wait a couple of minutes to see if it turns the furnace on.
-Also make sure all access panels and doors on the furnace are completely closed.
+Every furnace includes a power switch (just like a light switch) either on the furnace or on a wall close by.
+Flip the switch and wait a couple of minutes to see if it helps to turn the furnace on.
+Also confirm that all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage

 High-efficiency furnaces can drain off several gallons of water each day.
-If the drain lines aren’t clear and open, the furnace will shut down.
+If the drain lines are clogged with dirt and debris, the furnace will shut down.

-If your home has a furnace that vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
-Make sure the area is clear of leaves, animal nests, or snow/ice.
+If you have a furnace that vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
+Be sure the surrounding region doesn’t have leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?